-Before entering into any telecommuting agreement, the employee and manager, division Vice President with the assistance of the Office of Human Resources, will evaluate the suitability of such an arrangement, reviewing the following areas:
+Before entering into any telecommuting agreement, the employee, supervisor, and division Vice President with the assistance of the Office of Human Resources, will evaluate the suitability of such an arrangement, reviewing the following areas:

 - 1. Job responsibilities The employee and supervisor will discuss the job responsibilities and determine if the job is appropriate for a telecommuting arrangement. - 2.
 Equipment, technology, and workspace The employee and supervisor will review the physical workspace needs and the appropriate location for telecommuting.
 Additionally, the technology needed to perform the job must be available. - 3.
-Scheduling The supervisor and employee will determine the most appropriate work schedule. - 4.
+Scheduling The supervisor, in consultation with the employee, will determine the most appropriate work schedule. - 4.
 Security Adequate security of data can be ensured for the work handled at an alternate work location. - 5.
-Tax and other legal implications The employee must determine any tax or legal implications under IRS, state and local government laws, and/or restrictions of working out of a home-based office.
+Tax and other legal implications The employee must determine any tax or legal implications under IRS, state, and local government laws, and/or restrictions of working out of a home-based office.
 Responsibility for fulfilling all obligations in this area rests solely with the employee.

-If the employee, manager, and division vice president agree to the terms of the arrangement, a telecommuting agreement will be prepared and signed by all parties.
+If the employee, supervisor, and division vice president agree to the terms of the arrangement, a telecommuting agreement will be prepared and signed by all parties.

-Evaluation of the telecommuter's performance will be consistent with that received by employees working at the central workplace office in both content and frequency, but will focus on work output and completion of objectives.
+Evaluation of the telecommuter's performance will be consistent with that received by employees working at the central workplace office in both content and frequency but will focus on work output and completion of objectives.

-An appropriate level of communication between the telecommuter and supervisor will be agreed upon as part of the discussion process and will be more formal during the trial period.
-After the conclusion of the trial period, the supervisor and telecommuter will communicate at a level consistent with employees working at the office or in a manner and frequency that is appropriate for the job and the individuals involved.
+An appropriate level of communication between the telecommuter and supervisor will be agreed upon as part of the discussion process.
+The supervisor and telecommuter will communicate at a level consistent with employees working at the office or in a manner and frequency that is appropriate for the job and the individuals involved.